Welcome to the

 Evaluation of bridge over Chattahoochee River

-We need your help to fully understand how this corridor functions.
+We received your help to understand how this corridor functions.
 Traffic counts, turning movement counts, and crash data can only provide one side of the story.
-Feedback from you, the citizens who drive, ride, walk, or bike around this portion of Columbus is essential to this process.
-Help us by visiting the Get Involved page, taking our survey, and contributing to the interactive map.
+Feedback from you, the citizens who drive, ride, walk, or bike around this portion of Columbus has been essential to this process.
+Thank you for your contributions!
+We hope you visit the Get Involved page and take our second survey.
 Please also share a link to these resources on Facebook, Twitter, and Nextdoor so your friends and neighbors can also contribute.

 The JR Allen Parkway Corridor Study is sponsored by the Columbus Consolidated Government.